Slengpung/Goodreads-MAM-Button/README.md

 # Goodreads-MAM-Button
-Chrome extension, injects "Search MAM" button into Goodreads.com
+Chrome extension which injects a button on Goodreads, takes the title of the book you're looking at and searches MAM for that title.